Shakespeare's Leadership Lessons: Performance and Politics in the Pines

 - Ariana A., CEL minor

-Please check back for more information on how to apply for the Fall 2021 program.
+To apply for this program, click the "Apply Now" button.
 This will generate an online application with the requirements listed below.
 Please also refer to the "Academics" tab for specific eligibility information.
 Note: Non-ASU students should consult these instructions before applying.

 Students who complete the course will have the opportunity to earn three credits before the fall semester starts.